Barnet Refugee Service (BRS) is a registered charity (registration number:1107965), we’re committed to protecting and respecting your privacy.

 How do we collect information from you?

 We obtain information about you when you contact us and this can be on the phone, in person, by email, referrals and when you use our website.
 For example, when you contact us about services, to make a donation, or if you register as a member or to receive regular emails from us.
+We may also store information about your history of engaging with BRS to help us manage how we work with you.

 What type of information is collected from you?